jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 The execution flow command __Exit Command__ takes a reference to the __Command End__ as a parameter.
 The __Command End__ is explained in the article *Normal Order*.

-The implementation of the execution flow command __Exit Command__ will remove the command that is exited from the call stack, and immediately jumps to the command referred to by the __Command End__, that was passed to it.
+The implementation of the execution flow command __Exit Command__ might remove the command that is exited from the call stack, and immediately jumps to the command referred to by the __Command End__, that was passed to it.

 #### Diagram

 __Exit Command__ is defined in a command definition.
-It will transfer control to the command, that immediately follows after it.
+It might transfer control to the command, that immediately follows after it.
 The __Exit Command__ command is passed the __Command End__ as an argument:

 ![](images/4.%20Jumps.008.png)

 For information about the command end, see the article *Normal Execution Order* *in a Diagram*.

 The normal execution order in the command *definition* is not yet pointing to the next step.
-It represents the normal execution order as it *will be* in a call to the command definition.
+It represents the normal execution order as it *might be* in a call to the command definition.

 The __Exit Command__ looks as follows inside a command call: